peihsuanlo36/peihsuanlo36/README.md

 # Profile
-- Sherry Lo from NCCU MIS,Taiwan
+- M.S in NCCU MIS,Taiwan
 - Interested in business data analytics
 - some testings again!